Jackie McKernan: Biography

 Born in Belfast, McKernan was a member of the City of Lisburn Athletics Club.
 McKernan became the British discus throw champion after winning the British AAA Championships title at the 1988 AAA Championships.
 It was the first of her six AAA titles, the others coming in 1991, 1992, 1994, 1996 and 1997.

-She finished 18th in qualifying at the 1988 Seoul Olympics, before going on to win a silver medal at the 1990 Commonwealth Games representing Northern Ireland, with a throw of 54.86 metres.
-She then finished 28th in qualifying at the 1992 Barcelona Olympics.
+She finished 18th in qualifying at the 1988 Summer Olympics, before going on to win a silver medal at the 1990 Commonwealth Games representing Northern Ireland, with a throw of 54.86 metres.
+She then finished 28th in qualifying at the 1992 Summer Olympics.

-McKernan's personal best throw is 60.72 metres, achieved when winning the silver medal at the Universiade on 17 July 1993 in Buffalo.
+McKernan's personal best throw is 60.72 metres, achieved when winning the silver medal at the Summer Universiade on 17 July 1993 in Buffalo.
 This is the Northern Irish record, and places her sixth on the UK all-time list, behind Meg Ritchie, Jade Lally, Venissa Head, Philippa Roles and Shelley Newman.
 She finished 20th in the qualifying round at the 1996 Atlanta Olympics with 58.88 metres (her best throw at an Olympics).